 Sensors detect changes in the environment and convert them into electrical energy.
+A piezoelectric sensor senses mechanical changes in the outside world and translates them into an electrical signal, which is monitored to measure those changes.
 Piezoelectric sensors take on two forms to accomplish this: active and passive.
-Active sensors use a transmitter-receiver system releasing intermittent ultrasonic pulses to gauge the environment.
-Passive piezoelectric sensors, as the name implies, wait for a signal, like a microphone, and convert that into output.
+Active PZT sensors use a transmitter-receiver system releasing intermittent ultrasonic pulses to gauge the environment.
+Passive PZT sensors, as the name implies, wait for a signal, like a microphone, and convert that into output.
 These piezo sensors operate below their resonant frequency for maximized range.
+Piezoelectric sensors are mostly used in measuring vibrations, acceleration, strain, force, and movement.
+They are utilized for infinite applications across a broad range of industries due to their ability to both operate in confined spaces and high temperatures, and yield high frequency response, transient response, and output.

 Advantages and Disadvantages